We independently test and review all products featured. Commissions from our links support our work at no cost to you. See our editorial policy.

 The build has an IP66 weather resistance rating, and anecdotally, it handles rain nicely.
 I live in Denmark and have been caught out in the rain multiple times on the 300X (it rains more than 170 days a year here), and I haven't had any issues.
 There are no obvious signs of weakness or vulnerable gaps in the build - everything is insulated and protected to a high standard.

 Then there's the visibility setup.
 We've got the usual high-mounted halo headlight, which is super bright and visible at all times of the day, and a wide taillight that increases in brightness as you engage the brakes.
 There are also several reflectors on the sides to ensure 360-degree visibility, something too many brands skimp on.
+The headlight deserves special mention - it's brighter and more effective than what you'll find on the ST3 Pro or VX2 Pro GT, making night riding notably safer.

 But the true stars of the show are the handlebar turn signals.
 For a scooter to be a serious commuter contender today, it's a must.
 They're wide and visible from any direction, but I think they cut off too fast.
 If you're waiting at a stoplight, the 5-second (ish) auto turn-off is annoying.